IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

 - Capture and export an image of the instance

 !!! warning
-    The API endpoint options may vary depending on the operating system of the PowerVS instance.
+    The options may vary depending on the operating system of the PowerVS instance.

-In addition to exploring the ways in which you can programmatically interface with your PowerVS instance, we'll also examine how to modify the instance after it has been deployed.
-Depending on core type, operating system, and so on, a client can:
+In addition to exploring the ways to manage a PowerVS instance, examine how to modify the instance after it has been deployed.
+Depending on core type, operating system, and so on, a user can:

 - Change VM pinning (soft, hard)
 - Change core type (Shared uncapped, Shared capped, Dedicated)